Specification and Evaluation of Multi-Agent LLM Systems -- Prototype and Cybersecurity Applications: Test Cases for Cybersecurity Applications

 \subsection{Task Execution Specification}

 For executing tasks, their individual actions are specified for an execution environment.
-Case 2 sets up server and network security agents with 8 tasks aimed at typical activities, including assessing firewall configurations and scanning a local network in Ubuntu Linux 24.04.
-Listing~\ref{lst:case-1-spec} shows the type Network Security Agent with instructions to generate a network scanning script, executed according to the defined actions.
-Further instructions on using Python in the Ubuntu environment were given in the system-prompt.
-The python code generated and executed by the network security agent is shown in Figure~\ref{fig:case-scan}.
+Case 2 sets up server and network security agents with eight tasks aimed at typical activities, including assessing firewall configurations and scanning a local network in Ubuntu Linux 24.04.
+Listing~\ref{lst:case-1-spec}, previously introduced, shows the type Network Security Agent with instructions to generate a network scanning script, executed according to the defined actions.
+Further instructions on using Python in the Ubuntu environment were given in the system prompt.
+The Python code generated and executed by the network security agent is shown in Figure~\ref{fig:case-scan}.